Do keep the original proportions.

 Do use the logo on its own or with “Massachusetts Institute of Technology.”

-Don’t enclose the logo inside another graphic because it creates a new logo.
+Don’t place the logo with another graphic because it creates a new logo.

 Do use the letters “MIT” as text.